Campbell Soup plans to sell international, fresh units

 Sales rose 33 percent to $2.22 billion, but fell short of forecasts.

-In premarket trading, shares of the company rose 1 cent to $40.
+In premarket trading, shares of the company slipped 2.4 percent to $39.05.
 Shares are down nearly 17 percent in the year to date.